jingshaq/snap-decision/design.md

 ## Performance Considerations
 - Efficient memory use with dynamic adjustment.
+- Predictive fetching.

 ---

 # Design Document: Qt Model for Image Hierarchy Display

 ## Concept
-Organizes images into a hierarchy based on time, location, and scenes.
+Organizes images into a hierarchy based on locations and high speed bursts.

 ## Key Components
 - ImageDescription Struct for image metadata.